ortus-docs/coldbox-docs/intro/your-first-coldbox-application.md

 ```

-You will now see a big hello.index page.
+You will now see a big `hello.index` outputted to the screen.
 You have now created your first handler and view combination.

 ## My First Virtual Event